-Project Title– “The Cross College, Campus, Course ZINE Project!”
+Project Title – “The Cross College, Campus, Course ZINE Collab Project!”

 Participating Courses & Campuses:

-Professor Ryan Seslow – CUNY York College, NYC, CT101, Digital Storytelling, CUNY, BMCC, NYC, Foundations of Digital Graphic Design, Touro College, Graduate School of Technology, NYC, Foundations & History of Design
+Professor Ryan Seslow’s :: – CUNY York College, NYC, CT101, Digital Storytelling Class, CUNY, BMCC, NYC, Foundations of Digital Graphic Design Class, Touro College, Graduate School of Technology, NYC, Foundations & History of Design Class.

 Welcome!
 This project is a collaborative open education exploration using design, digital tools, the creative human potential and the Internet.
 It is our intention to generate, discuss and fuse together disciplines through visual communication.

-The “The Cross College, Campus, Course ZINE Project” project synthesizes the disciplines of communication technology, graphic design, and digital storytelling courses across multiple campuses.
-Each course is given the same information and assignment below to complete the project from the perspective of their class content and personal experiences.
+The “The Cross College, Campus, Course ZINE Collab Project” project synthesizes the disciplines of communication technology, graphic design, and digital storytelling courses across multiple campuses.
+Each course is given the same information and assignment (below) to complete from the perspective of their class content and personal experiences.

-As individual courses, we are interested in knowing how traditional design principles relate and contrast to the medium of visual communication and storytelling (and vice versa) through the use of integrated software applications and web tools when applied and presented in a public space.
+As individual courses, we are interested in knowing how traditional design principles relate and contrast with the medium of visual communication and storytelling (and vice versa).
+We want to understand and share how the use of integrated software applications and web tools translate when applied and presented in a public space.
 “Public space” has an interesting context both physically and virtually.
 We wanted to test both.

-What will the results be both digitally and non-digitally?
+What will the results be both digitally and non-digitally-(Analog)?

 How will the immediacy of publishing to the Internet and the contrast of using public library spaces to experience the same content effect the overall generating and receiving of the works?